 Studio photographers will appreciate that the Pentax 645Z (unlike the SX720) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Pentax 645Z Manual.
+Further information on the features and operation of the SX720 and 645Z can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Pentax 645Z Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX720 and the Pentax 645Z?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.